plotly/academy/_react/1-introduction.md

 This way we can use React and build our app without having to globally attach anything, a big benefit in terms of understanding what is going on!

 Now that we understand React and modules we know everything we need to know to get started with building our app.
-Continue with [Part 2: "The first app"](/react/2-first-app/)!
+Continue with<a target="_blank" href="/react/2-first-app/">Part 2: "The first app"</a>!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>